min2ha/ukwa-site/content/target/293863433/index.en.md

   "subject": null
 }

-# Scotland IS: Atos show students how IT is supporting the Glasgow 2014 Commonwealth Games

 <p>News story from the Scotland IS website.
 A visiting team of Atos business technologists demonstrate how they are delivering IT services for the XX Commonwealth Games to ICT classes in Stonelaw High School in Rutherglen.</p>